painlove1999/SDSDet/README.md

 ## Results

-***We compare the results with other state-of-the-art end-to-end target detectors and show the results for the Dota dataset***
+***We compare the results with other state-of-the-art end-to-end object detectors and show the results for the Dota dataset***

 | Method         | **Params(M)** | **GFLOPs** | **FPS@RTX 3060** | AP    | AP50  | AP75  |
 | -------------- | ---------- | ---------- | ---------------- | ----- | ----- | ----- |